ADME Journal Club (Online) 11.10.22

 Full course description

-At the conclusion of this online activity, learners will be able to:1) Examine one or more papers regarding post-exam review/feedback in medical education.
+At the conclusion of this online activity, learners will be able to:1) Examine one or more papers regarding curricular initiatives in trauma-informed care.

-2) Engage in a discussion of post-exam review/feedback in medical education.
+2) Engage in a discussion of curricular initiatives in trauma-informed care.

-Texas A&M University College of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+Texas A&M University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.